Curry Chicken Marinade (5-Ingredients!)

-Craving Indian-inspired chicken?
-Try this quick & easy curry chicken marinade that produces warmly spiced, tender and savory chicken with only 5 ingredients!
+This quick & easy curry chicken marinade produces warmly spiced, tender and savory chicken with only 5 ingredients, including curry powder and protein-packed Greek yogurt!
 Grilled or baked in the oven, it makes the perfect busy weeknight dinner, yields the best leftovers for chicken salad or sandwiches, and is elevated enough to entertain with.

 5 star review